 External VET students attend TAFE or a private institution one afternoon per week.
 Most external VET classes take place during afternoons between 2pm and 6pm at Ryde, Meadowbank or Hornsby TAFE.
-All equipment and uniforms are provided.

-Work Placement (70 hours) is a mandatory HSC requirement of each framework course.
+Work Placement of at least 70 hours across both years is a mandatory HSC requirement of each framework course.

 PLEASE NOTE: The school provides time in the timetable on Monday and Tuesday for external courses.
 This is because these days generally coincide with TAFEs and external provider programs.
-If you are offered a choice of days It is recommended that you choose a Monday or Tuesday so that it does not impact your other subjects as greatly.
+If you are offered a choice of days, it is recommended that you choose a Monday or Tuesday so that it does not impact your other subjects as greatly.